Dear Rochester City School District Families,

 Superintendent of Schools

 We are seeking your continued feedback!
-Please take a moment to complete a survey about school climate that is running from Monday, May 15 through Friday, June 9.
+Please take a moment to complete a survey about school climate that is running now through Friday, June 9.
 Results from this survey will help provide the District with a basis for understanding and improving the educational climate in our schools.
-This survey is completely anonymous and can be accessed from anywhere after May 15 at www.rcsdk12.org/climatesurvey.
-Students in grades 5 through 12 will be taking a similar survey on May 15 in school.
+This survey is completely anonymous and can be accessed from anywhere at www.rcsdk12.org/climatesurvey.
 Thank you!

 Free Academic Support 24/7!

-Paper is the leading provider of unlimited, on-demand tutoring and academic support, including:
+Paper is the leading provider of unlimited, on-demand tutoring and academic support for students in grades 6 – 12.
+Services include:

 - 1:1 live-chat tutoring sessions with subject-matter experts in over 200 subjects